AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/lighting/global_lighting.md

 	-	Use the settings next to **Reflections Tint** to control the color and intensity of the specular reflections in your level.

-1. Set up global radiance (currently used only by the Stingray light baker):
+1. Set up global radiance (currently used only by the light baker):

 	-	Set the **Global Radiance Map** to point to the `<probe_name>_radiance_bake` texture baked for your probe in the `<level_name>-cubemaps` folder.